Interacting with Common Services

 Windows CMD - DIR

-The command net use connects a computer to or disconnects a computer from a shared resource or displays information about computer connections.
+The command net usearrow-up-right connects a computer to or disconnects a computer from a shared resource or displays information about computer connections.
 We can connect to a file share with the following command and map its content to the drive letter n.

 Windows CMD - Net Use